eBay/nice-form-react/README.md

 The mode could be form level or field level.
 To understand how it works, just see the example [here](https://opensource.ebay.com/nice-form-react/antd/#view-edit).

 ## API Reference

+> You can see the full API reference [here](https://opensource.ebay.com/nice-form-react/docs/api/).

 To create a form with Nice Form, you usually use below APIs: